-• After the first in-text citation, this report is cited as Bauer et al, 2020.
+• This report is cited as Bauer et al, 2020.

 7. DOGAMI O-21-03 Beat the Wave, Gold Beach

 This report informed the consideration of earthquake and tsunami hazards for the local mitigation strategies developed or updated for the 2022 Curry County Multi-Jurisdictional Natural Hazard Mitigation Plan Update.